 - 1. Any capitalised wording within these Regulations is further defined within the Glossary of Terms. - 2.
-These Regulations apply to all quotation and tender processes commenced from and including 1st September 2017. - Quotation and tender processes commenced on or before 1st September 2017 will continue under the previous Council Procurement Regulations approved by Audit Committee on 26th June 2017.
+These Regulations apply to all quotation and tender processes commenced from and including 1st September 2017. - 3.
+Quotation and tender processes commenced on or before 1st September 2017 will continue under the previous Council Procurement Regulations approved by Audit Committee on 26th June 2017.

-Threshold Ladder (All Contract spends exclude VAT but must include it to determine if projects trigger the Government Thresholds, see C3.2)
+$\textbf{Threshold Ladder} \text{ (All Contract spends exclude VAT but } \underline{\text{must}} \text{ include it to determine if projects trigger the Government Thresholds, see C3.2)}$

-Threshold Process for Procuring Contract values up to £500 Award to provider without formal procurement process.
-Use a Procurement / Purchasing Card (see section C9).
+Threshold Threshold Process for Procuring Contract values up to Award to provider without formal procurement process. £500 Use a Procurement / Purchasing Card (see section C9).
 Contract on the providers own terms.
 Contract values at and over £500 up to £25,000 (the Council Advertising Threshold) Obtain 3 written quotations.
 Consider a Procurement / Purchasing Card for the lower value spends in this range.
-Contract on Council model Terms and Conditions where possible; contract on provider's terms and conditions where there is a business need and any associated risks have been considered.
-The Procurement Tool Kit (see section C8) is to be used specifically for • Advice on whether a procurement is required at all • Developing a Sourcing Strategy Contract values at and over the Council Advertising Threshold up to Government Thresholds limits (see below for these) Publically advertised procurement.
+Contract on Council model Terms and Conditions where possible; contract on provider's terms and conditions where there is a business need and any associated risks have been The Procurement Tool Kit (see section C8) is to be used specifically for • Advice on whether a procurement is required at all • Developing a Sourcing Strategy Contract values at and over the Council Advertising Threshold up to Government Thresholds limits (see below for these) considered.
+Publically advertised procurement.
 Consult a Procurement Advisor to manage the procurement via electronic tendering.
 A Sourcing Strategy is required.
 Consult a Procurement Advisor before embarking on any procurement at and over £100,000.
 Contracts Register to be populated.
 ContractsFinder will be used for posting both adverts and award notices for spends £25,000 and over.
 Use Council model Terms and Conditions.
-Advising on Contract terms and conditions and procurement documentation Preparing, issuing and evaluating quotations and tenders Issuing quotations and tenders Contract values at, and over, the Government Thresholds Appropriate VAT must be added to all full contract values to determine if Public, or Concession Contracts Regulations or are triggered In accordance with the Public Contracts Reg Supplies and Services over £213,47 Light Touch Regime contracts over £ Works over £5,336,937 In accordance with the Concession Contract Works/Services over £5,336,937 Consult a Procurement Advisor on all procure Government Thresholds.
-ContractsFinder and Find a Tender notices Use Council model Contract Terms and Contractshed every 2 years from 1st January 2022 lic Contracts Regulations for: - es over £213,477 contracts over £663,540 937 cession Contracts Regulations for: - r £5,336,937 risor on all procurements over the Tender notices applicable. t Terms and Conditions.
+Advising on Contract terms and conditions and procurement documentation Preparing, issuing and evaluating quotations and tenders Issuing quotations and tenders Contract values at, and over, the Government Thresholds Appropriate VAT must be added to all full contract values to determine if Public, or Concession Contracts Regulations or are triggered In accordance with the Public Contracts Reg • Supplies and Services over £213,47 • Light Touch Regime contracts over £ • Works over £5,336,937 In accordance with the Concession Contract • Works/Services over £5,336,937 Consult a Procurement Advisor on all procured Government Thresholds.
+ContractsFinder and Find a Tender notices of the Council model Contract Terms and ContractsFinder and Find a Tender notices of the Council model Contract Terms and ContractsFinder and Find a Tender notices of the Council model Contract Terms and ContractsFinder and Find a Tender notices of the Council model Contract Terms and ContractsFinder and Find a Tender notices of the Council model Contract Terms and ContractsFinder and Find a Tender notices of the Council model Contract Terms and ContractsFinder and Finder and Finder and Finder and ContractsFinder and Finder ver £213,477 tracts over £663,540 ion Contracts Regulations for: - 336,937 on all procurements over the der notices applicable. ms and Conditions.